michael-betz/espirgbani_pio/README.md

   * `column_swap`: if true, swap each pair of vertical columns
   * `latch_offset`: when 0, latch row-data with last pixel.
 For positive / negative numbers the latching happens N clock cycles earlier / later.
 Shifts the image horizontally
   * `extra_blank`: adds N additional delay cycles after latching before enabling the LEDs to prevent ghosting artifacts from one row to another
   * `clkm_div_num`: sets the I2S clock divider from 1 to 128.
-Set it too high and get flicker, too low get ghost pixels `"clkm_div_num": 3` corresponds to a 10 MHz pixel clock
+Set it too high and get flicker, too low get ghost pixels.
+Flicker can be improved at the cost of color depth by reducing `BITPLANE_CNT` in `rgb_led_panel.h`.
+  `"clkm_div_num": 3` corresponds to a 10 MHz pixel clock
   * `max_frame_rate`: the global maximum frame-rate limit in [Hz].
 The background shader is updated at this rate.
 If the value is too large, freertos will become unresponsive
   * `lock_frame_buffer`: when true, prevent tearing artifacts at the cost of choppier animation playback